missuo/twitter-dl/README.md

 ## Limitations

-- Doesn't yet support private accounts.
+- Doesn't support private accounts.
 - Can only download up to 3200 tweets (API limitations).
 - No option to download retweets.